Last Updated on May 6, 2021

 If you’re big on outdoor adventure, South Africa has that too.
 And a lot of it.
 You’ll find everything from adrenaline activities to not-to-be-missed views of the city and landscape.

-We spent a month wandering the beauty of South Africa, and these are what we felt were the Top Things To Do In South Africa:
+We spent a month wandering beautiful places in South Africa, and these are what we felt were the Best Things To Do In South Africa:

 Table Of Contents

 - Top Things To Do In South Africa

 - Kruger National Park